valaxy/algorithm-data-structure/src/linked/readme.md

-- Use LinkedNode to build linked list yourself
+- **LinkedNode** basic component for building a linked list
-- Use Linked to build linked list but not use any build function of LinkedNode
+- **Linked** basic component for building a linked list, used for processing lots of LinkedNode

 # LinkedNode
 ```javascript